akrueg/portfolio/test.md

 - File menu / 'export' new ttf file (as opposed to saving in fontforge's .sfd format).
 - Upload to [FontSquirrel's converter] (http://www.fontsquirrel.com/tools/webfont-generator)
   with settings:
-  - expert
-  - WOFF (or whatever I want)
-  - hinting: keep existing
-  - vertical: no adjustment (otherwise strips out line gap)
-  - x-height matching: none
-  - subsetting: none (though this works as an alternative to manually clearing unwanted glyphs in fontforge)
   - css: base64 encode
 - Download kit; extract; open styles.css.
 - use the following css: